savoirfairelinux/building-inclusive-open-source-software/docs/index.md

 ## It all started with a statement:

 !!!
 Quote ""
-    ***Despite being deeply based on values of sharing and empowerment, Free and Open Source Software (FOSS) projects often lack inclusiveness and accessibility.***
+    ***Despite being deeply based on values of sharing and empowerment, Free and Open Source Software (FOSS) often lack inclusiveness and accessibility.***

 **This project aims at providing accessibility and inclusiveness knowledge for organizations and individuals who build open-source software.**